Snap252/pivot/pivot-root/README.md

 If you have not already compiled the widgetset, do it now by running vaadin:install Maven target for pivot-root project.

-If you have a JRebel license, it makes on the fly code changes faster.
-Just add JRebel nature to your pivot-demo project by clicking project with right mouse button and choosing JRebel > Add JRebel Nature

-To debug project and make code modifications on the fly in the server-side, right-click the pivot-demo project and choose Debug As > Debug on Server.
-Navigate to http://localhost:8080/pivot-demo/ to see the application.

 ### Debugging client-side